constantinadrian/gm_v2_unit_test/README.md

 ![Gentleman Mayer](readme_file/gentleman-mayer.png)

-Gentleman Mayer an e commerce site offer suits, tuxedo, and all other men's accessories.
-The website is focus on high quality products to maintain customer satisfaction and loyalty and reduce the risk and cost of the replacement of a faulty product.
+Gentleman Mayer an e-commerce site offer suits, tuxedo, and all other men's accessories.
+The website is focused on high-quality products to maintain customer satisfaction and loyalty and reduce the risk and cost of the replacement of a faulty product.

 [View live project here]()